Materials for timber foundation

 Pillar in concrete foundation method

-This effect can be enhanced by impregnating the pillars, for example with bitumen coating.
-Good quality hard wood with dense growth rings such as oak, larch or ash tree further helps to secure better quality of the foundations.
+This effect can be enhanced by impregnating the pillars, for example, with bitumen coating.
+Good quality hardwood with dense growth rings such as oak, larch, or ash tree further helps secure the foundations’ better quality.

-Pillar in concrete method is also advantageous for building in areas where soil contains a big amount of clay, which causes it to react to wet or dry weather conditions by expanding or contracting.
-That creates an additional pressure on the foundations.
+Pillar in the concrete method is also advantageous for building in areas where soil contains a large amount of clay, which causes it to react to wet or dry weather conditions by expanding or contracting.
+That creates additional pressure on the foundations.

-Therefore solid pit bottom and strong support of pillar from below are very important, so concrete together with bottom fortification made of rocks are used.
-Moreover, because of their resistance to changing level of moisture, they help to prevent cracks, breaks or other harmful issues cause by the expansive soil.
+Therefore solid pit bottom and strong support of pillar from below are significant, so concrete and bottom fortification made of rocks are used.
+Moreover, because of their resistance to changing moisture levels, they help prevent cracks, breaks, or other harmful issues cause by the expansive soil.

 This method of foundations is definitely suitable for DIY builders or anyone seeking low-cost solutions for their constructions.
-Among our offer of tiny houses and cabins, it is recommended way of building for example for Candy, Louise, Cheryl or Ginger.
+Among our offer of tiny houses and cabins, it is recommended to build, for example for Candy, Louise, Cheryl or Ginger.

-Book about foundations and other parts of construction
+A book about foundations and other parts of the construction